jurriaanr/nodejs-hw1/Readme.md

 (npm is only used to transpile es6 and for nodemon)

-Now you can post a name to http://localhost:3000/hello
+Now you can post a name or any data to http://localhost:3000/hello